teltek/Galicaster-doc/GalicasterConfiguration/DeviceModules/Devices/Blackmagic.md

 There is a full guide on how to install the driver and other information on: http://documents.blackmagicdesign.com/DesktopVideo/20161007-e10557/Desktop_Video_Manual.pdf

-*Note: The project concerning GStreamer plugin for 10.10 has been discontinued and the plugin has been included on an official GStreamer package.
-We recommend upgrading to Ubuntu 12.04 in order to use Blackmagic cards.*

 #### Check if the driver and the card are loaded and ready
 Run on a terminal:
 ```bash